rachelslurs/rachelslurs.github.com/resume.md

 permalink: /resume/
 ---

-I am a 29 year old software engineer, specializing in the front end of the web.
-I am seeking an opportunity to further my exploration of what one can do with creative applications of the web.
+I am a 31 year old software engineer, specializing in the front end of the web.

 ##Experience Overview